Today’s a special day.

 Legally starting a blog

 Starting a blog isn’t all fun.
 As mentioned above, you need legal pages.

 When I learned about this, I thought to myself, “No big deal!
 I’ll just write my legal pages myself!
 I am a writer, after all!”

-I sat down for a good hour until I finally decided, “Take my money, I don’t want to deal with it and wanted to pay someone else to do it instead.
+I sat down for a good hour until I finally decided I didn’t want to deal with it and wanted to pay someone else to do it instead.

 It’s a good thing I did because you need a legal template written by a lawyer.

 I use Amira’s Legal Bundle.
 If you look at her page, she makes it super freakin’ easy and explains it all to you.